 The National Crime Agency's CEOP Command (formerly the Child Exploitation and Online Protection Centre) works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.
 They protect children from harm online and offline, directly through NCA led operations and in partnership with local and international agencies.
 Click on link above to access their website.

-Mrs Sara Bedford (Headteacher), Mr Alan Corcoran (Co-Chair of Governors), Mrs Charlotte Carr (Governor) and Mrs Jo Webb (School Business Manager) have undertaken NSPCC Safer Recruitment Training.
+Mrs Ann Gunn (interim Safeguarding Governor), Mrs Ann Tann (Chair of Governors), Miss Sara Cox (Head Teacher) and Mrs Jo Webb (School Business Manager) have undertaken NSPCC Safer Recruitment Training.
 All Saints School follows the procedures when recruiting any new member of staff including volunteers.